cisco/node-scr/README.md

 ```

 This library uses [Promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) for most operations.

+This library supports [Browserify](http://browserify.org/).
+To use in a web browser, `require('node-kms')` and bundle with the rest of your app.

 The content to be encrypted or returned from being decrypted are [Buffer](https://nodejs.org/api/buffer.html) objects.